 Despite the fact that they can stain your teeth, coffee, and tea actually benefit your oral health in a number of ways.
 Studies have shown that coffee can destroy the bacteria that leads to plaque, which in turn helps prevent tooth decay and gum disease.

 Tea can also help prevent gum disease.
 It contains a lot of polyphenols, which produce an anti-inflammatory effect to prevent gingivitis.
 Studies have even found that those who consumed green tea regularly experienced a decrease in all symptoms of gum disease.

 How to prevent tea and coffee stains on your teeth

 Although your teeth may maintain good health while drinking coffee and tea, these beverages will stain them and make them appear unhealthy and yellow.
 Thankfully, there are some preventative measures you can take when you drink your coffee or tea to ensure that your teeth don’t become stained.

-One way to do this is by adding milk to your beverage.
+One way to do this, is by adding milk to your beverage.
 Milk not only lightens the color of the coffee or tea, but it also has protein, which attaches to the polyphenols in the coffee.
-So, instead of attaching to your teeth and staining them, the polyphenols move straight to your stomach instead.
+So, rather than attaching to your teeth and staining them, the polyphenols move straight to your stomach instead.